bigpicture-kr/ivete/README.md

 ### To install

-No third party libraries required to inference.
+No third party libraries required to install.

 ### To inference